dugmo/beautiful-jekyll/_posts/2018-05-30-set-up-the-sccm-lab.md

 ###### Note: We will NOT be using the external virtual switch called _Lab_ from _Step 3_ of the _Requirements_ section.
 It was only necessary so that Setup.exe from the _Setup_ section would run.
 1. **NAT Networking** - We'll use [Ami Casto's NAT network script](https://deploymentresearch.com/Research/Post/558/Setting-Up-New-Networking-Features-in-Server-2016 "Setting Up New Networking Features in Server 2016") instead of the Internet Gateway (HYD-GW1) to make the lab simpler.
 You can learn more about NAT networking [here](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/setup-nat-network "Set up a NAT network").

-2.  **Prepare the Virtual Switch** - The Powered Device Lab creates it's own private network switch, so we need to make it an _Internal_ one to work with Ami's script.
+2.  **Prepare the Virtual Switch** - The Deployment Lab Kit creates it's own private network switch, so we need to make it an _Internal_ one to work with Ami's script.
 In Hyper-V click _Virtual Switch Manager_.
 Click on _HYD-CorpNet_.
 Select _Internal network_ and click _OK_.

     ![internal_network.PNG](/img/200/internal_network.PNG)
-3. **Customize the script** - Launch Windows Powershell ISE as Administrator.
+3. **Customize the script** - On the host system, launch Windows Powershell ISE as Administrator.
 Copy and paste the following code into the top script pane.
 This is an edited version of Ami's code customized for our Microsoft lab.
 Hit F5 to run it.
 ```powershell
     New-NetIPAddress –IPAddress 10.0.0.254 -PrefixLength 24 -InterfaceAlias "vEthernet (HYD-CorpNet)"
     New-NetNat –Name HYD-CorpNetNATNetwork –InternalIPInterfaceAddressPrefix 10.0.0.0/24